edwinperaza99/weather-prediction-model/README.md

 Machine learning model to predict the weather.
 It leverages historical weather data to forecast future weather conditions.

+---

+## Project Overview

+This project is designed to:

+- Analyze historical climate data and extract meaningful trends.
+- Train machine learning models to predict Earth surface temperatures based on spatial and temporal features.
+- Provide an interactive web application for users to test predictions using trained models.

+---

+## Key Components

+### **1. Frontend**

+- Built using **Nuxt.js** with **TailwindCSS** for responsive design, extended by **DaisyUI** for modern components.
+- Features a user-friendly interface for users to input location and time data (latitude, longitude, year, and month) and receive predictions.
+- Deployed on **Vercel** for fast and scalable hosting.
+- Key files:
+  - `frontend/nuxt.config.ts`: Configuration for the frontend application.
+  - `frontend/pages/`: Main pages, including `index.vue` for predictions and `about.vue` for project details.
+  - `frontend/components/`: Reusable UI components like `Hero.vue`, `Footer.vue`, and `Predictions.vue`.

+### **2. Backend**

+- Developed using **FastAPI** for serving predictions through RESTful endpoints.
+- Handles model loading, input validation, and prediction generation.
+- Containerized with **Docker** and deployed on **Google Cloud Platform** (GCP) using a Virtual Machine (VM).
+- Key files:
+  - `api/app.py`: Main FastAPI application logic.
+  - `api/utils.py`: Helper functions for data processing and prediction.
+  - `docker-compose.yml`: Configuration for deploying the backend with Docker.

+### **3. Machine Learning**

+- Models built using **scikit-learn** include:
+  - Random Forest (highest accuracy with R² score of 0.9857).
+  - K-Nearest Neighbor (KNN).
+  - Support Vector Regression (SVR).
+  - Linear Regression.
+- Key workflows:
+  - `notebooks/`: Jupyter notebooks for data preprocessing, modeling, and evaluation.
+  - `src/modeling/`: Scripts for training and running predictions.
+- Trained models are serialized and stored in the `models/` directory.

+### **4. Data Handling**

+- Historical climate data sourced from the [Berkeley Earth Surface Temperature dataset](https://berkeleyearth.org/data/).
+- Data pipeline processes raw data into clean, usable formats for modeling.
+- Key files:
+  - `data/processed/global_temperature_final.csv`: Final processed dataset.
+  - `src/dataset.py`: Script for data loading and preparation.

+### **5. Deployment**

+- **Backend**: Hosted on GCP with Docker for scalability and reliability.
+- **Frontend**: Deployed on Vercel.
+- CI/CD: Automated deployment pipelines configured via GitHub Actions (`.github/workflows/backend-deploy.yml`).

+---

 ## Key Notebooks

 Below is an overview of the most significant notebooks: